asreview/asreview/docs/source/lab/simulation_cli.rst

 This performs a simulation with the default active learning model, where ``MY_DATASET.csv`` is the path to the :ref:`lab/data_labeled:Fully labeled data` you want to simulate.
 The result of the simulation is stored, after a successful simulation, at ``MY_SIMULATION.asreview`` where ``MY_SIMULATION`` is the filename you prefer and the extension is ``.asreview`` (ASReview project file extension).

 Simulation progress
 -------------------

 The progress of the simulation is given with two progress bars.
 The top one is used to count the number of relevant records found.
 The bottom one monitors the number of records labeled.
-By default (with ``--n-stop min``), the simulation stops once the the top progress bar reaches 100%.
+By default (see ``--n-stop``), the simulation stops once the the top progress bar reaches 100%.

 .. code-block:: bash

-  Simulation started

-  Relevant records found: 100%|███████████████████████████████████████████████| 43/43 [00:03<00:00, 13.42it/s]
+    Relevant records found: 100%|█████████████████████████████████████████████████████████| 38/38 [00:04<00:00,  7.83it/s]
-  Records labeled       :   7%|██▉                                        | 420/6189 [00:03<00:43, 133.58it/s]
+    Records labeled       :   7%|███▊                                                  | 322/4544 [00:04<01:03, 66.37it/s]

-  Simulation finished
+    Loss: 0.021
+    NDCG: 0.530

 Command line arguments for simulating
 -------------------------------------

 The command ``asreview simulate --help`` provides an overview of available arguments for the simulation.
 Each of the sections below describe the available arguments.
 The example below shows how you can set the command line arguments.
-This can be helpful if you are new to the using the command line.
-For example, you want to change the query strategy being used.
-The command line and this documentation show ``-q, --query_strategy QUERY_STRATEGY``.
-The default is ``max``.
-If you want to change it to ``max_random``, you use:

 .. code-block:: bash